Rationality of Euler-Chow series and finite generation of Cox rings: Transcendental Euler-Chow Series

 Obviously, $G_\alpha(t,x)\ne 0$, $G_\alpha(t,x)\in \Pi$ and we see that $G_\alpha(t, f_\alpha(t)) = 0$ by collecting the terms of $F(t, f(t))$ of the lowest weight $\mu_\alpha$ under the grading given by $\delta_\alpha$.

-Since $\Pi$ is finite and $\{ f_\alpha(t)\}$ is infinite, there exists $G(t,x)\ne 0\in \Pi$ such that $G(t, g(t)) = 0$ for infinitely many different $g(t)\in R[[M]]$.
+Since $\Pi$ is finite and $\{ f_\alpha(t)\}$ is infinite, there exists $G(t,x) \in \Pi\backslash\{0\}$ such that $G(t, g(t)) = 0$ for infinitely many different $g(t)\in R[[M]]$.
 In other words, the polynomial $G(t, x)$ has infinitely many roots in $R[[M]]$.
 Obviously, this is impossible for an integral domain $R[[M]]$.
 This proves that $f(t)$ is transcendental. \end{proof}

 \begin{cor} Let $X$ be a smooth projective variety of dimension $n$ with $\Pic(X)\isom \BZ^m$.
-If there are infinitely effective divisors $D\in\Pic(X)$ each generating an extreme ray of the effective cone $\NE^1(X)$ of $\Pic(X)$, then $E^1(X)$ is transcendental.
+If there are infinitely many effective divisors $D\in\Pic(X)$ each generating an extremal ray of the effective cone $\NE^1(X)$ of $\Pic(X)$, then $E^1(X)$ is transcendental.
 Moreover, for every smooth projective variety $Y$ that dominates $X$ via a birational regular map $\pi: Y\to X$, $E^1(Y)$ is transcendental. \end{cor}